The National Academy for IDEA Administrative Law Judges and Impartial Hearing Officers Established 2002

 Hotel Accommodations

-Things to Do In and Around New York City
+Things to Do in New York City

 Events happening during and around the time of the conference in greater New York City